 I have included the screenshots of the test comparison below.
 The red column is the load time for my site with LinkedIn Insights installed.

 At my current page size, my biggest weight is Google Tag Manager at 0.5 seconds.
 GTM is giving me lots of good information with Google Analytics.
-After my site audit will also have AdWords tracking code added to GTM.
+After my site audit will also have the AdWords tracking code added to GTM.

 When should you use a tracking code?